ro4k9/tp/docs/UserGuide.md

 Example:

-`job add 231 e/degree in computer science l/Tiong Bahru s/4000`
+`addjob 231 e/degree in computer science l/Tiong Bahru s/4000`

 * Add details to a Job ID 231, a Computer Science degree requirement, adds that location of the job is at Tiong Bahru and salary of the Job is 4000 a month.

-`job add 432 sp/Machine Learning`
+`addjob 432 sp/Machine Learning`

 * Add details to a Job ID 432, a Machine Learning field of specialisation.

-`job add 32 l/OCBC s/5000 sp/Accountancy d/3`
+`addjob 32 l/OCBC s/5000 sp/Accountancy d/3`

 * Add details to Job ID 32, that location of job is at OCBC, salary is 5000 a month, looking for someone with specialisation in Accountancy and a contract of 3 years.